modera/SeleniumTools/README.md

 5. Activating back "admin" actor.
 Browser is open only once for every customer (unless you kill it explicitly), so in this case the browser that we have opened in step "1" will just receive a focus.
-6. Here we are taking a message that has been sent by "customer" actor and verify that the browser page's source code indeed contains given piece of text.
+6. Here we are taking a message that has been sent by "customer" actor and verify that the browser page's source code indeed contains a given piece of text.

 In order to run this test-case you need to follow the following steps: